 As humanists, humanity describes both our limits and our potential.
 We accept there are no magical solutions or supernatural beings coming to help us.
 But we have a sense of optimism in the power of human curiosity and ingenuity under the spirit of goodwill.
 All judgments must be based in honest examination of shared human experience.
 Our icon is the free individual, accountable to society, dependent on the natural world, but also responsible for it.
 We strive to be tough-minded but warm-hearted people, in a democratic, secular society.
 While reliant on empirical observation and rational analysis, we also embrace the human imagination and the transforming power of art.
 We pursue lives of health and joy.

 We respect diversity and value discussion.
 Instead of worship or prayer, we seek a deeper prosperity, and a higher sensitivity, in simple celebration of our common humanity.
 We embrace the tragedy and comedy of life, accepting mortality and uncertainty.

 If you think you might be a humanist, consider joining our community and sharing in our pursuit of wisdom, justice, and dignity in a world besieged by militant ignorance, vacuous consumerism, recalcitrant sexism & racism, toxic authoritarianism, spurious spiritualities, and divisive identities.

 Becoming a member of the Humanist Society of NSW makes you part of a local, national and global movement.
-Locally we share ideas, learn together and enjoy like-minded companionship and mutual support.
-Nationally, through the Council of Australian Humanist Societies we campaign for gender equity, reproductive choice, and dignity in dying, and fight racism, persecution and injustice.
-Globally, through the International Humanist & Ethical Union we work for peace, human rights, and the rational settlement of differences, as well as detecting and opposing specific persecutions aimed at the non-religious.
+Locally we share learning and ideas, and enjoy like-minded companions and mutual support.
+Nationally, through the Council of Australian Humanist Societies we campaign for equity, choice, and dignity, and fight persecution and injustice.
+Globally, through the International Humanist & Ethical Union we work for human rights, and the rational settlement of differences.
+Why not join us today.